-The Modern Slavery and Human Rights Policy and Evidence Centre (the Modern Slavery PEC) has issued a targeted call for proposals on a research project examining experiences of accessing legal advice for people with lived experience of modern slavery, particularly on their recovery and outcomes.
+The Modern Slavery and Human Rights Policy and Evidence Centre (the Modern Slavery PEC) has re-opened a targeted call for proposals on a research project examining experiences of not accessing legal advice for people with lived experience of modern slavery, particularly on their recovery and outcomes.

 Improving survivor recovery and support and understanding longer-term outcomes are priority research areas for the Modern Slavery PEC.
 Improving evidence on this issue is a priority for multiple stakeholder groups working to address modern slavery.
 Through an Arts and Humanities Research Council (AHRC) open call process, the Modern Slavery PEC has recently funded five research projects on this area which are all exploring longer term outcomes for people with lived experience of modern slavery.
 Further information about these projects can be found here.

 Existing research has examined access to the legal aid system and immigration legal aid market more broadly, as well as access to immigration legal advice for survivors of modern slavery in England and Wales from the perspective of legal representatives and support organisers.
 Common themes identified by existing research found numerous barriers for survivors in accessing legal aid funded asylum and immigration advice, such as a lack of providers in particular regions, a lack of specialist legal representatives, confusion around legal aid entitlements and the legal aid funding structure being inadequate to compensate for time spent on a complex trafficking cases.
 Survivor perspectives and the impact of not accessing legal advice on survivor recovery and outcomes remain under-researched areas.